Getting a Mortgage or Remortgage on a UK Shared Ownership Property

 Keep in mind that you will only need to qualify for a mortgage that covers your ownership percentage of the property, rather than its entire market value, so the income multiple you need will not be as high as it would for a standard mortgage application.

-For more information on how your income can affect how much you can borrow, speak to an advisor here.
+For more information on how your income can affect how much you can borrow, speak to an advisor by making an enquiry with us.

 How much deposit will you need for the Shared Ownership scheme?

-All lenders are different and will have different criteria.
+All mortgage lenders are different and will have different criteria.

-It also depends on your personal circumstances (bad credit can have an effect on how much deposit you need).
+It also depends on your personal circumstances (bad credit can have an effect on how much deposit you need) and the level of risk the lender is taking on.

-A few lenders will lend 100% if the circumstances are right.
+A few Shared Ownership lenders will lend 100% of the funds you need if the circumstances are right.
 This would include affordability and your credit history.

 Another benefit of Shared Ownership is that the deposit is calculated based on the percentage of the purchase price of the share that you own (not the total property value).